mediadrop/mediadrop/doc/user/admin/media.rst

 be used for closed captioning.
 This works in much the same way as audio descriptions.

 NOTE: File extensions are important to MediaCore CE 0.8.2 and below.
-In MediaCore CE 0.8.2, Codecs and Container formats are deduced from the file extension.
+In MediaDrop and MediaCore CE >= 0.8.2, Codecs and Container formats are deduced from the file extension.

 Status